Challenge Yourself To Five Days Of Decluttering

 Every so often, we have to sort through the bed linens and extra towels.
 And, yes, multiple other things that seem to get shoved into the linen closet when you don't know where else to put them.
 I am so very guilty of that.

 Some things to consider.
 Do you have more sheets than you need?
 Too many blankets?
-Myself I have two pair of what I call summer sheets, and two pair of winter sheets.
+I have two pairs of what I call summer sheets and two pairs of winter sheets.
 Why take up space with too many sheets if you don't truly need them?
-I can't think of a good reason.
+I don't see a good reason.

 We have two spare bedrooms, and I don't even keep an extra pair of sheets for those.
-I don't find it necessary to have an extra set of sheets for seldom-used beds.
+I don't find it necessary to have an additional set of sheets for seldom-used beds.

 Many of us store extra bathroom towels in our linen closets.
 But the question is, how many towels do we need?
 I am a minimalist when it comes to towels and sheets.
 I keep no more than necessary.
 Do we need ten extra towels and washcloths?

-Being a minimalist for our sheets and towels can leave us some room in the linen closet for those items we never know where to put them.
-I have a heating pad and an iron that has a home in the linen closet on a shelf above the sheets.
+Being a minimalist with our sheets and towels can leave us some room in the linen closet for those items we never know where to put.
+I have a heating pad and an iron that reside in the linen closet on a shelf above the sheets.

 The less we have, the easier it is to organize it efficiently.